nijnstein/BLAST-Documentation/README.md

 The function call is inlined into the callsite, this means there are several limitation or advantages depending on how its used:

 - Inlined functions share global scope, only function parameters are scoped to the function defining them.
-- Inlined functions may not declare new variables, if you need extra variables, declare them as input, output or in as normal variable in the main body.
+- Inlined functions may not declare new variables, if you need extra variables, declare them as input, output or as normal variable in the main body.
 - Vector size and datatype is propagated, ie, an inlined function is generic, unless the function uses variables from the globalscope that might force vectorsizes onto operations.
-- Inlined functions dont use additional stackmemory due to these restrictions and the fact they are inlined (no jumps, no register pushes to stack)
+- Inlined functions dont use additional stackmemory due to these restrictions and the fact they are inlined (no jumps, no register pushes to stack, no declarations)

 Inline functions could should be viewed as shortcut-macros in algorithms, larger reusable code blocks should be added as external function calls for maximum performance as nativecode will always be faster then interpreted bytecode.